 - Another example is seen in the ninth book.
 When Anica became allied with the Amazons, she taught them several late-twentieth century songs.
 This may have worked to her disadvantage, however, as the Amazon leader singing "R-E-S-P-E-C-T" was enough to tip off Anica's witch daughter that she was alive and nearby.

-- In the pilot movie of Buck Rogers In The 25th Century, 20th Century Buck loosens up a futuristic formal dance by introducing the uptight future humans to "something kinda funky."
-He teaches the keyboardist to play it simply by snapping his fingers a few times and telling the musician to "let yourself go."
+- In the pilot movie of Buck Rogers in the 25th Century, 20th Century Buck loosens up a futuristic formal dance by introducing the uptight future humans to "something kinda funky".
+He teaches the keyboardist to play it simply by snapping his fingers a few times and telling the musician to "let yourself go".

 - Doctor Who:

-- Subverted in an early William Hartnell episode.
-From the way the others had been describing them, Vicki (who is from The Future) is surprised to hear the Beatles playing what she considers to be "classical music."
+- Subverted in "The Chase".
+From the way the others had been describing them, Vicki (who is from The Future) is surprised to hear the Beatles playing what she considers to be "classical music".

 - In "The End of the World", Britney Spears' "Toxic" is referred to as a traditional ballad, and Soft Cell's "Tainted Love" as classical music in the year 5 billion.

 - Mildly lampshaded in "The Doctor Dances".
 In WWII, when the nanogenes restore young Jamie from gasmask-zombie to human, the Doctor lifts the boy up, joyously announcing, "Welcome back!
 Twenty years to pop music, you're gonna love it!"

 - In "The Magician's Apprentice", the Doctor makes his entrance into a medieval arena wearing Cool Shades, playing an electric guitar, and riding a tank.
 As the title suggests, the locals justifiably believe him to be a magician.